ibm-cloud-docs/citrix-netscaler-vpx/ipsec-verification.md

 # Verifying VPN Tunnel Connection
 {: #verifying-vpn-tunnel-connection}

-Execute the following procedures and commands to verify the operational status of the VPN connection:
+There are procedures and commands that will help you verify the operational status of the VPN connection with your {{site.data.keyword.vpx_full}}.
+{: shortdesc}

 1. Confirm the VPN status in VPX by navigating to **System > CloudBridge Connector > IP Tunnels**.